pchemguy/FFCVonWindows/README.md

 set "DISTUTILS_USE_SDK=1"
 ```

-This single line forces `pip` and `setuptools` to respect the environment that `msbuild.bat` has prepared, making the native compilation robust and reliable.
+This single line forces `pip` and `setuptools` to respect the environment that `msbuild.bat` has prepared, enabling native compilation.

 ### The FFCV-Specific Problem